Searching for fossils in England

 Kyrgyzstan snow leopard expedition

-Go on a scientific expedition to study the snow leopard in Kirghiztan.
+Go on a scientific expedition to study snow leopards in Kyrgyzstan.

 ➡️ Adults, families, accompanied young people aged 16 and over.